depp/keycode/README.txt

 logically the same keys.
 We can hard code names corresponding to the XKB key names.

-The keyboard description can be retrieved at runtime by the XkbGetKeyboard function, which returns an XkbDescRec structure with a "names" and "geom" field.
-Together these map key codes to four-byte names.
-Note that aliases in the "geom" field override those in the "names" field.
+We can query the keyboard description at runtime using the XkbGetKeyboard function, but I have been unsuccessful in extracting the key codes at runtime.
+It appears that XKB eliminates this information when the key map is compiled, and simply returns NULL at runtime.

 More information: http://berrange.com/tags/scan-codes/